yaminikrish/python/README.md

-# 📚 Python Concepts with Examples
+# 📚 PYTHON END TO END

 This repository contains a complete, concise, and example‑driven guide to core **Python programming concepts**, designed for beginners and intermediate learners.
-Each concept is explained with at least **5 examples**, covering everything from foundational basics to advanced topics.
+Each concept is explained with  ** examples**, covering everything from foundational basics to advanced topics.

 ---